 - Shake tension out of your hands.

-a disaster at all.
-And there is no need to raise the issue with your
+to know about a disaster at all.
+And there is no need to raise the issue

 "Your teacher told you the ground shook and buildings fell down.
 What else did she say?"